neuropoly/modular_optuna_ml/docs/source/walkthrough/study_config.rst

     Currently MOOP only supports supervised learning analyses, and as such a ``target`` column must always be specified in the study configuration file.
 This is subject to change, in which case the configuration file will only need to provide an ``objective`` parameter in that context.

 Finally, we want to define where we want the results of MOOP to be stored.
-This will *always* be a SQLite Database (usually denoted with the ``.db`` extension), and we can explicitly define where we want it to be placed with the ``output`` param:
+This will *always* be a SQLite Database (usually denoted with the ``.db`` extension), and we can explicitly define where we want it to be placed with the ``output_path`` param:

 .. code-block:: json

     {
         ...
-        "output": "output/moop_results.db"
+        "output_path": "output/moop_results.db"
     }

 Voila!
 You now have viable study configuration file.
 If you followed everything up to this point, it should look something like this: